snmln/veda-mdx-editor/README.md

 ## Architecture

-The implementation follows architecture with the following key components:

-*It is based on this documentation: https://mdxeditor.dev/editor/docs/jsx*
+The custom components are implemented based on this  architecture mentined here https://mdxeditor.dev/editor/docs/jsx

 ### Core Components
 - `MDXEditor.tsx`: Main editor component that integrates with @mdxeditor/editor